GG-GhostGaming/Asus-pairing-utility-tool/README.md

 This utility is originally from ASUS

 ASUS could probably push a firmware update to prevent this utility from working in the future.
+(It is working on tested devices as of 12/02/2025.)